morganrivers/claude-wordswap/README.md

+**Note: Claude Opus 5 made all of this on a one-shot prompt.
+I find it helpful to endure less claudisms, I'm hoping this is useful to others!**

 # claude-wordswap

 A `MessageDisplay` hook that rewrites Claude's vocabulary before it hits your screen.
 175 phrases, swapped for something stupider.